Updated: May 18

 There are so many lifestyle choices out there.
 Pescatarian.
 Lacto-ovo-vegetarian.
 Lacto-vegetarian.
 Octo-vegetarian.
 Vegan.
 Plant-based.
 Whole food plant-based.
 What makes a plant-based lifestyle so beneficial?

 Have you ever thought about adopting a plant-based lifestyle?
 If you answered "yes," this is for you.
 If you answered "no," I'd suggest reading on if you genuinely care about your health.
 Adopting a plant-based lifestyle has so many benefits; you might consider it by the end of this blog post.
-Feel free to join The Holistic Hipppie's Facebook Community for weekly swaps discussing healthier food options that are plant-based.
+Feel free to join The Holistic Hipppie's Facebook Community for healthier, plant-based options.

 Types of Plant-Based Lifestyles